homfunc/keras3-crf/README.md

 Notes
 - Backend-agnostic via Keras 3 universal ops: runs with TensorFlow, Torch, or JAX backends.
-- Eager-first.
-Validated primarily in eager mode; works with Keras Model/fit across backends.
-TF graph mode (tf.function) is supported only for the legacy TF ops in `keras_crf.text`.
 - Masking requires right-padding (ones for valid timesteps followed by zeros).
 Left-padding is not supported.
 - Decode padding: positions beyond the true sequence length are deterministically filled by copying the last valid tag.
 - Single-timestep sequences (time == 1): decode is argmax at t=0; log-likelihood reduces to the unary term minus logsumexp.